AndreeDeveldoeRay/DevelLocalStorage/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code.

 ## Release History

-* 1.0 Initial release
+* 0.1.1 Initial release